initia-labs/vip-scoring-tutorial/README.md

 - minievm: [vip-evm](https://github.com/initia-labs/vip-evm/blob/927653295803716e4aaf14c6ffa24924f664e359/README.md)

 Note that the main purpose of `vip_score` is to score users based on the Minitia's scoring policy.
 The VIP agent does not interfere with the scoring policies, but Minitias should record the score of users on the same `vip_score` contract interface for snapshot.

+> We allow modifications to the score contract, but you must follow these rules:
+> - The interface and ABI must not be changed: you can add or modify functions, but you cannot change the existing interface.
+> - Once finalized, the score must not be changed.
+> - You can deploy it to a different address (not 0x1), but the module name must remain score. (only for move chain)

 ## Claiming Operator Reward